Have you considered business networking to grow your private practice?

 So give it a go, what have you got to lose?

-And if you want more help with your networking, take a look at 'Taking It Offline: The Power Of In Person Marketing', available now in the Grow Your Private Practice club
+If you want more help with your networking, I cover it in the Grow Your Private Practice Book.